 This goji cream is really well balanced and works for the hearty vegetables that are currently everywhere.
 I think it would be excellent on a kale salad though.
 I wanted to roast some of my celery root in the garden for this, but it was so muddy out.
 I knew it would be like quicksand once I reached for the shovel to dig one.
 I always have carrots around, but especially now because my dad grew some mighty fine ones this year, so I used those instead.
 So sweet and lovely!
 I can never resist a romanesco when I see one, but you know some cauliflower would be just the same.
 I used black lentils as the base because I had just enough left in my storage jar and thought it would look all contrast-y and good.
 The texture of the darker lentils tends to be more my pace because of the bite.
 There’s za’atar and sesames too.
 Anyway!
 Not too much to say today, just some inspired, easy and healthy eats with hot orange saucy splashes.
 Eating all the colours never gets old for me :)

-notes: I cook lentils sort of like how I cook pasta–tons of water and then I just drain when they’re done.
+NOTES: I cook lentils sort of like how I cook pasta–tons of water and then I just drain when they’re done.
 Also, any fall vegetables you like would be fine here.
 After I finished these photos, I added a scoop of cooked quinoa to my bowl and it was extra nice.
-If you’re a dairy eater, I don’t think a handful of crumbled sheep feta would be out of bounds either :)

 veg bowl ingredients: